cristivlas/shmy/README.md

 ### 9. Export and Source

+#### Note
+Starting with version 0.19.5, export and source are automatically defined as aliases for eval --export and eval --source, respectively.

 The interpreter implements rough equivalents of bash 'eval', 'export', and 'source' commands via the eval command, which supports --export and --source command line options.